 Privacy winner: ExpressVPN

 ExpressVPN and CyberGhost are both popular VPN services that are recommended on many sites.
-Nonetheless, there was a clear winner in this CyberGhost vs ExpressVPN comparison guide.
+Given that, you might expect that their performance on our tests would be very similar.
+But that isn’t how it turned out.
+There was a clear winner in this CyberGhost vs ExpressVPN comparison guide.

-ExpressVPN came out on top in nearly every category tested:
+ExpressVPN came out on top in seven of the nine categories we tested:

 While CyberGhost is the winner in the price category, because it is cheaper, the key consideration is value.
 In terms of value, the question to ask is: Which VPN offers a better value for your money?

-When you consider overall performance, security, and features, I would say ExpressVPN offers the best value, even though it is a bit more expensive.
+When you consider overall performance, security, and features, I would say ExpressVPN is the better value, even though it is a bit more expensive.

-If you want to give ExpressVPN a shot, there are currently offering the following discount coupon:
+If you want to give ExpressVPN a try, they are currently offering the following discount coupon:

 For additional recommendations, you can see the best VPN services guide.

 Have you used either ExpressVPN or CyberGhost VPN?
 If so, leave your experience below in the comments to help others.